zdenek-biberle/home-assistant/README.md

 as soon as new state is available.
 Polling is only used as fallback should the push mechanism stop working.

 ### [Notification](https://www.home-assistant.io/integrations/notify/)
-All nodes from the gateway's node database are available as notification targets.
+Using notification platform and the generated `notify.mesh_*` entities is the recommended way to send messages to the mesh when you don't need control over all the details
-Channels are available as targets as well.
+(which gateway to use, acknowledgements, etc.)

-Use this method as preferred way to send messages when you don't need control over the details (which gateway to use, acknowledgements, etc.)
+Depending on your needs, all nodes from the gateway's node database as well as the channels can be made available as notification targets.

 Note: Support is based on new [entity notification platform](https://developers.home-assistant.io/blog/2024/04/10/new-notify-entity-platform/), for an example on how to use it, see [official documentation](https://www.home-assistant.io/integrations/notify/#example-with-the-entity-platform-notify-action).